RULES GOVERNING THE FIRE GROUND TRAINING AT THE ANNUAL CONVENTION

 - The President of the Association, with the approval of the Board of Directors, shall appoint all Judges, Timers and Starters for the Drills and terms of all Judges, Timers and Starters be established by the Board of Directors.

 - The Judges shall impose penalties as provided in the Rules prescribed for each Drill and shall have the power to disqualify a team for improper conduct.
-Decisions by the Judges shall be final and agreement by any two of the Judges shall constitute a decision.
+The agreement by any two of the Judges shall constitute a decision.
+Decisions by the Judges shall be deemed final when the next team is on the line.
+A judge’s decision may be overturned by the consensus of all officials assigned to that drill.
+Any team contesting a judge’s ruling after the next team is on the line will be disqualified from that event.

 - All Drills except Drill No. 3 and the Water Application Drills shall be decided upon basis of elapsed time, which shall include the actual time of the participants and the time penalties imposed by the Judges.
 Drill No. 3 and Drill No. 10 are decided by elimination.
 In the elimination drills any team/teams disqualified shall receive no points or trophies.
 If all four final teams are disqualified the drill is void.